Why Apple Banned Fortnite? How To Play Fortnite On iPhone / iPad

 The App Store is created and maintained by Apple.
 Millions of applications, both free and paid, are hosted on the platforms for users to go through.
 Some of these applications contain microtransactions, aptly referred to as In-App Purchases.

-Now, every purchase done through the Apple Store is managed by Apple.
-This is why Apple takes a 30% cut from every purchase made within their ecosystem.
-And, attempts to circumvent are deemed as in violation of their ToS (Terms of Service.)
+Now, every purchase made through the Apple Store is managed by Apple.
+This is why Apple takes a 30% cut from every purchase made within its ecosystem.
+And attempts to circumvent are deemed as in violation of their ToS (Terms of Service.)

 Now, Epic, in 2020, did exactly just that.
 By redirecting users to a portal that let them purchase V-Bucks from their own official site, Epic could now make 100% of the money that was being paid to them instead of only 70%.